lbonn041/Search-Engine/README.md

 # MELODY HABBOUCHE 8305782

 How to use:
--  make sure re, nltk, beautifulsoup, numpy, editdistance and flask are installed on your device
+-  make sure regex, nltk, beautifulsoup, numpy, editdistance and flask are installed on your device

+  `pip install beautifulsoup4 regex numpy editdistance flask`

+move to the CSI-4107-Search-Engine-Project directory `cd CSI-4107-Search-Engine-Project`

-- run search_engine.py (in /app) and flask server will run automatically.
+run `python3 app/search_engine.py` and flask server will run automatically.
 - follow path to website

 Types of queries: